OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![User Input Check](Images/Chapters/0x05c/check_input.jpg)

-Right-click the class name - the first "a" in "a.a" - and select Refactor->Rename from the drop-down menu (or press Shift-F6).
+Right-click the class name - the first <code>a</code> in <code>a.a</code> - and select Refactor->Rename from the drop-down menu (or press Shift-F6).
 Change the class name to something that makes more sense given what you know about the class so far.
-For example, you could call it "Validator" (you can always revise the name later as you learn more about the class). "a.a" now becomes "Validator.a".
-Follow the same procedure to rename the static method "a" to "check_input".
+For example, you could call it "Validator" (you can always revise the name later as you learn more about the class). <code>a.a</code> now becomes <code>Validator.a</code>.
+Follow the same procedure to rename the static method <code>a</code> to <code>check_input</code>.

 ![Refactored class and method names](Images/Chapters/0x05c/refactored.jpg)

-Congratulations - you just learned the fundamental process of static analysis!
+Congratulations - you just learned the fundamentals of static analysis!
 It is all about theorizing, annotating, and gradually revising theories about the analyzed program, until you understand it completely - or at least, well enough for whatever you want to achieve.

-Next, ctrl+click (or command+click on Mac) on the "check_input" method.
+Next, <code>ctrl+click</code> (or command+click on Mac) on the <code>check_input</code> method.
 The decompiled method should look as follows:

 ```java